MailTape/MailTape-v1/_posts/2021-01-17-mourningablkstar.md

 # MailTape's selection

 ## Mourning [A] BLKstar - Be
 ImaCrea: **"**I can't remember how many times I played their album since I discovered it.
-Was definitely not easy to choose which track to choose.
+Was definitely not easy to choose which track.
 I think I finally selected this one because it's the one I needed most today, there's something so deep with her voice.
 Something real and present.
-Something that not a single electronic machine (and you know how much I love electronic music) can't bring and that is needed more than ever in these times.
-Months without being able to go see a liveshow but today, with this track, I almost felt they were here playing in my living room and it felt so warm... even though it was snowing outside.**"**
+Something that not a single electronic machine (and you know how much I love electronic music) can bring and that is needed more than ever in these times.
+Months without being able to go see a liveshow but today, with this track, I almost felt they were here playing in my living room and it felt so warm... even though it was snowing outside :)**"**

 ## Monomono - The World Might Fall Over
 ImaCrea: **"**Back to the 70's in Nigeria.
 One beautiful gem from afropop movement combined with progressive rock vibes.
 50 years later, the vibe is still here and my guts can very well feel it.
 One doesn't need a time machine when we have art.**"**